vitessio/website/content/en/blog/2023-04-17-vtctldserver-api.md

 description: A structured gRPC API for Vitess cluster management.
 ---

-We are thrilled to discuss `VtctldServer`, the new gRPC API for performing cluster management operations with `vtctld` components, which became generally available in Vitess v15.
+We are thrilled to discuss `VtctldServer`, the new gRPC API for performing cluster management operations with `vtctld` components.
-This is the (near-) culmination of long, steady migration that began back in [Vitess v9][initial_pr] (!!!), so we'd like to talk a bit about the motivation behind the move, the design of the new API, and where we go from here.
+This is the (near-) culmination of long, steady migration that began back in [Vitess v9][initial_pr] (!!!) and went GA in Vitess v15, so we'd like to talk a bit about the motivation behind the move, the design of the new API, and where we go from here.

 ## Why?